Harttia fowleri

-Harttia fowleri is a species of armored catfish that inhabits the Oyapock River basin of Brazil and French Guiana.
-C. fowleri is a poorly known species that was caught in rapids along with Metaloricaria paucidens.
-This species grows to a length of 22.2 cm SL.
+Harttia fowleri is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is endemic to the Oyapock River basin of Amapá, Brazil, and French Guiana.
+H. fowleri is a poorly known species that was caught in rapids along with Metaloricaria paucidens.
+This species grows to a standard length of 22.2 cm.

-The fish is named in honor of ichthyologist Henry Weed Fowler (1878–1965), of the Academy of Natural Sciences of Philadelphia.
+Harttia fowleri has a specific name which honors the American ichthyologist Henry Weed Fowler, of the Academy of Natural Sciences of Philadelphia.